IBM/universal-connectors/filter-plugin/logstash-filter-neptune-aws-guardium/README.md

 ## 6. Configuring the AWS Neptune Guardium Logstash filters in Guardium Insights

-To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md#configuring-a-cloudwatch-input-plug-in)
+To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.m)

-In the input configuration section, refer to the CloudWatch_logs section.
+For the input configuration step, refer to the [CloudWatch_logs section](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md#configuring-a-CloudWatch-input-plug-in).